 Joe has stewardship and reporting experience.
 He was Founding Executive Director of the Secure World Foundation and Arsenault Family Foundation (now One Earth Future).

 Joe’s fundraising experience includes securing major gifts at Catholic Relief Services, American Refugee Committee, and Haverford College.
-At American Refugee Committee, he restructured their Development Department, resulting in a financial turn-around.
-He led a staff that raised approximately $28 million per year primarily from the U.S. State Department and U.N.
+At American Refugee Committee, he led a staff that raised approximately $28 million per year primarily from the U.S. State Department and U.N.
 High Commissioner for Refugees, but also from private donors and foundations.
-They also secured bi-lateral aid from the governments of Germany, Ireland, and the UK.
+They also secured bi-lateral aid from the governments of Germany, Ireland, and the United Kingdom.

-As Vice President at American Refugee Committee, Joe oversaw operations with approximately 1,500 staff members in 13 country programs in Africa, Asia and the Balkans.
+As Vice President at the American Refugee Committee, Joe oversaw operations with approximately 1,500 staff members in 13 country programs in Africa, Asia, and the Balkans.

-Joe is familiar with social media and has expertise in the use of Information and Communication Technologies.
+Joe is on the Advisory Committee of the War Prevention Initiative, and is an Editorial Adviser to Development in Practice, a journal founded by Oxfam Great Britain.
+His most recent research and writing has focused on violence prevention and the use of Information and Communication Technologies in humanitarian settings.
 He has published in both peer-reviewed journals and in the popular media.
 He is the author of three books, the most recent of which was published by MIT Press in 2012.
-He blogs periodically on MIT Press’s website.
+He blogs periodically on MIT Press’ website.

-Joe is a practicing Catholic and has benefited greatly from his ecumenical marriage to Sue Lyke.
+Joe is a practicing Catholic and is benefitting greatly from his ecumenical marriage to Sue Lyke.
 They enjoy kayaking.